Man Group names new boss of flagship fund after poor returns

-LONDON Man Group (EMG.L) has appointed a new head of its struggling flagship hedge fund, as part of sweeping changes under incoming CEO Emmanuel Roman to revive investment performance and win back clients to the embattled hedge fund firm.
+LONDON Feb 18 Man Group has appointed a new head of its struggling flagship hedge fund, as part of sweeping changes under incoming CEO Emmanuel Roman to revive investment performance and win back clients to the embattled hedge fund firm.

 The reshuffle is the most significant change yet announced by chief operating officer Roman, who will take over from current CEO Peter Clarke at the end of the month.